rust-embedded/discovery-mb2/mdbook/src/14-interrupts/sharing-data-with-globals.md

 ### Sharing Peripherals (etc) With Globals

 There's one more problem yet to solve: Rust globals must be initialized statically — before the program starts.
 For the counter that was easy — just initialize it to 0.
-If we want to share the `GPIOTE` peripheral, though, that won't work.
-The peripheral must be retrieved from the `Board` struct and set up once the program has started: there is no `const` initializer.
+If you want to share the `GPIOTE` peripheral, though, that won't work.
+The peripheral must be retrieved from the `Board` struct and set up once the program has started: there is no `const` initializer for this (nor can there reasonably be).

+Let's rewrite the button counter a bit.
+First, move the actual count to be an `AtomicUsize`.
+This is a more natural type for this global anyhow.
+Next, add a global `GPIOTE_PERIPHERAL` variable using the `LockMut` type from the `critical-section-lock-mut` crate.
+This crate is a convenient wrapper for the pattern of the last section.

+Now that the main program can set up the GPIOTE peripheral and then make it available to the interrupt handler, you can quit panicking and let the counter bump up on every button press (`examples/count.rs`).
+Give this example a run and note that the count is bumped up 1 on every push of the MB2 A button.

+Maybe.
+Especially if your MB2 is old, you may see a single press bump the counter by several. *This is not a software bug*.
+In the next section, I'll talk about what might be going on and how we should deal with it.

 [Interrupts Is Threads]: https://onevariable.com/blog/interrupts-is-threads